crsegerie/deep_research_citations/input_body.md

 4.  **Education and awareness:** Launch public education campaigns about the risks of deep fakes, misinformation, and AI privacy threats.
 Teach people to be critical consumers of online content.
 5.  **Research:** Support research into technical methods of detecting AI-generated content, identifying manipulated media, and preserving privacy from AI systems.

 Another possibility is to accelerate the defensive deployment of AI.
 For instance, AI-powered systems can screen phone calls in real-time, analyzing voice patterns, call frequency, and conversational cues to identify likely scams and alert users or block calls.X145 Chatbots like Daisy X148 and services like Jolly Roger Telephone X151 employ AI to engage scammers in lengthy, unproductive conversations, wasting their time and diverting them from potential victims.
 These represent practical, defense-oriented applications of AI against common forms of misuse.
+But this is only an early step and this is far from being sufficient.

 Ultimately, a combination of legal frameworks, platform policies, social norms, and technological tools will be needed to mitigate the risks posed by widely available AI models.
-Regulation, accountability, and shifting cultural attitudes will be critical.

 # **5. AGI Safety**